PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-09 17:41:06
+Last updated: 2024-04-09 17:41:41
-Random Quote: I've heard so many stories about me now that I don't know which one is the most popular.
-But I do know which is the least popular: the truth. - Hannah Baker
+Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy